paris-saclay-cds/ramp-board/doc/contribute.rst

 1. Run `bumpversion release`.
 It will remove the `dev0` tag.
 2. Commit the change `git commit -am "bumpversion 0.<version number>.0"` (e.g., `git commit -am "bumpversion 0.5.0"`).
-3. Create a branch for this version `git checkout -b 0.<version number>.X`.
+3. Create a branch for this version (e.g.,
+   `git checkout -b 0.<version number>.X`).
-4. Push the new branch into the upstream repository.
+4. Push the new branch into the upstream remote ramp-board repository.
 5. Create a GitHub release by clicking 'Draft a new release' `here
    <https://github.com/paris-saclay-cds/ramp-board/releases>`_.
 Copy the
    release notes from `whats_new